spread-ai/docs-appsmith-fork/docs/reference/telemetry.md

 ```

 ### Successful back-end calls
-The server shares anonymous information about successful query processes, new application creation, user logins, connections to additional plugins, etc. This data is only collected when telemetry is turned on.
+The server shares anonymous information about successful query processes, new application creation, user logins, connections to additional plugins, and so on This data is only collected when telemetry is turned on.

 ```javascript title="sample successful back-end call"
 {